 Nothing is currently enumerated for training, specifically.
 Local education agencies (public schools and independent charters) are responsible for the associated costs.

-How can other reading trainings be added to the list of required reading trainings?
+How can other reading trainings or providers be added to the list of required reading trainings?

 Act 20 is clear that the required reading training for 5K through grade 3 educators who provide reading instruction must be endorsed by the Center for Effective Reading Instruction as an accredited independent teacher training program.
 These trainings are found here and DPI does not have the ability to add other reading trainings to this list.